Restoring Wood Bases

 Next, find a screw hole near one of the corners or sides of the wood base and screw in a wood screw part way into the hole.
 This will be used as a handle to hold onto the base during the staining and shellacking process so you don't have to touch the wood.
 Pick a screw approximately 1.5" long and the size just slightly larger than the diameter of the hole, so that the screw will tap into the wood enough to stay in place.

 Now take your white cotton undershirt and cut some pieces into 3" squares.
 Fold in half and half again so that you have 1.5" squares.
 Stir the cherry colored wood stain well, put on your surgical gloves ( I actually use a glove only on my right hand.
 The other hand will hold the "screw handle" from underneath).
 Dip one of the cotton squares into the wood stain then rub onto the wood base.
 Only stain the top and sides.
 The underside of bases is generally not treated.
-Set the base down onto a small stand and allow to dry overnight.
+Set the base down onto a small stand and allow to dry for a few hours before applying a second coat.
 You are now ready to apply the Shellac.

 Applying Shellac: